-The board of directors recommends a vote FOR Thomas J. Aaron, William F. Bahl, Nancy C. Benacci, Linda W. Clement-Holmes, Dirk J. Debbink, Steven J. Johnston, Kenneth C. Lichtendahl, Jill P. Meyer, David P. Osborn, Gretchen W. Schar, Charles O. Schiff, Douglas S. Skidmore, John F. Steele, Jr. and Larry R. Webb as directors to hold office until the 2022 Annual Meeting of Shareholders and until their successors are elected and seated.
+The board of directors recommends a vote FOR Thomas J. Aaron, William F. Bahl, Nancy C. Benacci, Linda W. Clement-Holmes, Dirk J. Debbink, Steven J. Johnston, Jill P. Meyer, David P. Osborn, Gretchen W. Schar, Charles O. Schiff, Douglas S. Skidmore, John F. Steele, Jr. and Larry R. Webb as directors to hold office until the 2023 Annual Meeting of Shareholders and until their successors are elected and seated.

-Nominees for Directors for Terms of Office Continuing until 2021
+Nominees for Directors for Terms of Office Continuing until 2023

 Each of our directors brings to our board extensive management and leadership experience gained through their service as executives and, in several cases, chief executive officers of diverse businesses.
 In these executive roles, they have taken hands-on, day-to-day responsibility for strategy and operations, including management of capital, risk and business cycles.
 In addition, most current directors bring public company board experience - either significant experience on other boards or long service on our board - that broadens their knowledge of board policies and processes, rules and regulations, and issues and solutions.
 Further, each director has civic and community involvement that mirrors our company's values emphasizing personal service, relationships and local decision making.
-The nominating committee's process to recommend qualified director candidates is described on Page 26 under Director Nomination Considerations and Process.